nbatra22/syntrillo-docs/README.md

-# Healthie App Development Repository
+# SyntrilloClinic Development Repository

+**work in progress - ti be updated**

-`healthie_dev` repository hosted by Syntrillo : https://github.com/Syntrillo/healthie_dev
+`SyntrilloClinic` repository hosted by Syntrillo : https://github.com/Syntrillo/SyntrilloClinic

 Objectives:
   - provides an interface to Healthie's API and endpoints